Internet Explorer 4: Active Desktop

 Active Desktop is a feature of Internet Explorer's optional Windows Desktop Update that allows the user to add HTML content to the desktop, along with some other features.
-Active Desktop placed a number of "channels" on the user's computer desktop that provided continually-updated information, such as news headlines and stock quotes, without requiring the user to open a web browser.
+Active Desktop placed many "channels" on the user's computer desktop that provided continually-updated information, such as news headlines and stock quotes, without requiring the user to open a web browser.

 Channels

 Active Channel is a website type which allows synchronizing website content and viewing it offline.
 It makes use of the Channel Definition Format, which is a way of defining a website's content and structure.
 Each country had different channels, so picking a country during the installation of IE 4 was important.
 Channels could be displayed in a Channel Bar and made heavy use of Dynamic HTML.

 Windows Desktop Update

 Windows Desktop Update was an optional feature included with Internet Explorer 4, which provided several updated shell features for older versions of Microsoft Windows.
 The Windows Desktop Update also added the ability to create desk-bands like the quicklaunch bar.
 It also updated the Windows file manager, explorer.exe (also a shell), to be more modular and extensible.